Cuttack: Police and judicial administration

 The Bhubaneswar–Cuttack Police Commissionerate, under the control of the Commissioner of Police, looks after the law enforcement in Cuttack.
 Cuttack has 25 police stations in the city.
 The headquarters of the state police are situated in Cuttack.
 Cuttack is the judicial capital of Odisha, as the High Court is situated here.
 Apart from it, many other courts and tribunals have their offices in the city.
 Cuttack also houses a circle jail at Choudwar.

 Utilities, NGOs and charitable organisations

 Electricity is supplied by the state-operated Central Electricity Supply Utility of Odisha, or CESU.
 Fire services are handled by the state agency Odisha Fire Service.
 Drinking water is sourced from the underground wells and Mahanadi River.
 Water supply and sewerage are handled by the Public Health Engineering Organisation.
 State-owned Bharat Sanchar Nigam Limited, or BSNL, as well as private enterprises, among them Vodafone, Bharti Airtel, Jio, and Idea Cellular, are the leading telephone, cell phone, and Internet service providers in the city.

 Cuttack has the largest number of NGOs, charitable organisations, orphanages, old age homes and destitute homes than anywhere else in the state.
-Famous ones include Matrubhaban, Josoda Sadan, Daya Ashram, Basundhara orphanage, Odisha Children's Orphanage, Leprosy Home, Regional Institute of Mental Health, etc.